wfjm/s370-perf/doc/s370_perf_ana.md

 #### -nolcor <a name="opt-nolcor"></a>
 Disable correction of loop overhead, the instruction time is simply calculated by dividing the test time by the number of instructions.
-The output listing contains a `med` field with the plain median values instead of the `cor` field.

 #### -t311=t <a name="opt-t311"></a>
 Specifies the instruction time for `BCTR` in ns, this value is used for